mash-sap/camelFTP/README.md

 Execute Test: SftpPollEnrichConsumeWithDisconnectAndDeleteIT

-The test should move the file "hello.txt" after processing from target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home to target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home\archive
+The test should move the file "hello.txt" after processing from
+<br>target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home
+<br>to
+<br>target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home\archive

-Change in the test setOutMessage to true (L:71) in order to set a out message in the last processor Delete the previously created files and folders in target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home
+Change in the test setOutMessage to true (L:71) in order to set a out message in the last processor.
+Delete the previously created files and folders in target\ftp\SftpPollEnrichConsumeWithDisconnectAndDeleteIT\res\home

 Rerun the test: The test fails now and because the post processing was not executed